hyperio546/termux-xfce/README.md

+# **I don't have the time nor the resources anymore to continue working on new features, and there is no roadmap for this project's future currently.
+However, forks and pull requests are most welcome!**
 # Termux XFCE <br>
 I give you...Termux with a GUI! <br>
 Termux does support a GUI (XFCE and LXQT mainly) <br>